arn-the-long-beard/talk-and-seek/README.md

 * Writing tests
 * Code review

+### TODO ###
-Need to implement error handler in case of using non compatible web browser
+ => Need to implement error handler in case of using non compatible web browser, for now the page just crash

+ => Need to clean the package.json ; there are many node_modules the platform does not need

 * Other guidelines